dhm2013724/yolov2_xilinx_fpga/software_version/02_ReorganizeWeight_Float32/README.md

 Firstly, just copy two files(weights.bin and bias.bin) here from step 1.

-Secondly, type __make clean; make gen;__ in shell to gen the executable file.
+Then, type __make clean; make gen;__ in shell to gen the executable file.
 Then, type __./test__ to run the bin file 'test' and generate the __weights_reorg.bin__;
-Off course, you can change the hardware design parameters, like: Tn, Tm, Tr, and Tc.
-But maybe, there still some bugs for reorg layers to limit these choices.
-I will solve this problem in recent days!
+If you want to change the hardware design parameters, like: Tn, Tm, Tr, and Tc, you need to change related variables in python script __hw_params_gen.py__.

-3rdly, type __make clean; make test;__ in shell to gen the executable file.
+Next, type __make clean; make test;__ in shell to gen the executable file.
 Then, type __./test__ to test the design;
+See Makefile, this step will copy related weights and bias bin files to hls repo.
+So, you dont need to copy anything to his design.
+Just checkout the results.
 If you get the same results with above step, you can turn to hls design, just modify some hardware parameters to get your own design.
 Good Luck.